Bushido is not just something from the past. It is a way of thinking that still lives on in Japan today.

 Bushido and the Power of Publishing

-From Samurai Code to Modern Education
+From Samurai to Budo

 Why Bushido Is Called the “Spirit of Japan”